TheoMF/agimus-demos/agimus_demos_common/README.md

     **default**: *false*

-- `gz_verbose`: Wether to set verbosity level of Gazebo to 3.
+- `gz_verbose`: Whether to set verbosity level of Gazebo to 3.

     **Valid choices**: [*true*, *false*]

     **default**: *false*

-- `gz_headless`: Wether to launch Gazebo in headless mode (no GUI is launched, only physics server).
+- `gz_headless`: Whether to launch Gazebo in headless mode (no GUI is launched, only physics server).

     **Valid choices**: [*true*, *false*]